SQL Server Data Masking with DbDefence

 - Affordable with prices starting at $698 per server with volume discounts available

-- Put DbDefence through its paces in your environment, share the results with your team and determine your next steps.
+- Put DbDefence through its paces in your environment with your use cases, share the results with your team and determine your next steps.

 - Learn more about DbDefence and get your free download.